hugopeixoto/hugopeixoto.net/content/blog/first-impressions-of-haskell.html.md

 ---
+kind: article
 title: First impressions of Haskell
 created_at: 2015-05-10
+excerpt:
+  A couple of weeks ago, HackerRank sponsored a functional programming contest.
+  48 hours to solve seven problems in a functional language.
+This was the perfect opportunity to try out Haskell.

 ---

 I usually enjoy trying out new languages, but it's not always easy to find an